netarchivesuite/so-me/youtube/README.md

 Pack it all in WARCs and provide output linking the resources together.

+## Requirements

+ * Some sort of Linux variant.
+OS X might work too and prossibly Windows 10 with the Ubuntu sub-system?
+Only tested on Ubuntu 18.04.
+ * bash, uuidgen, sha1sum, xxd, base32, wget, youtube-dl, youtube-comment-downloader (See "Comment track" below for instructions)

 ## Bonus

 * Embedding of meta-data, comments & sub-titles in the video itself